 Resources To Help Explain Coronavirus (COVID-19) To Children

 Looking for something to help your child make sense of coronavirus (COVID-19)?
 Check these resources - from videos for kids about the science behind coronavirus to online stories that can be important conversation starters in your household.
+The resources cover the range of Alert Levels in New Zealand.

 When the world went back